Alex-Rafter/gist-blog/README.md

 - No recompiling of a static site or having to switch to another process to have Gists show on the blog.
 - Make it fast to load articles - performance and page weight key design constraints

-## Intro
-Gist blog is a lightweight tool for using Gists as the content for a blog.
-It works using a simple tag set in the Gist description to add or remove content from the site's database.
-Using this system articles can be added, updated, or removed from the blog quickly using only GH CLI, or a Gist manager like Lepton.

 ## Solution
-The heart of the solution is a Google Apps Script, a markdown parser bundled with esbuild to work on the Apps Script platform, a Google Sheet, and lightweight Front End built with Preact.
+The heart of the solution is a Google Apps Script, a markdown parser i have bundled with esbuild to work on the Apps Script platform, a Google Sheet, and lightweight Front End built with Preact.
 The Front End is built so as to require no maintenance and no recompiling as would be necessary with a static site generator.

 ### How does it work